NorthStarUAS/Simulator/docs/FCS_ex1.md

 So what have we done here?
 We have derived directly from flight test data formulas to simultantiously set aileron and rudder position to achieve the specified roll rate $p$ and yaw rate $r$.

+## Example 3: Additional Terms for Model Fit Improvement

+TBD - we can build a model with additional terms like acceleromters, bank angle, alpha/beta, etc.  Even combinations of terms with sin(), cos(), etc.  This is relatively straight forward.
+On the front end we add extra columns to our least squares data/coefficient matrices.
+And on the back end in the flight controller while flying, these extra terms can be evaluated with current state data and they all collapse into a single number so runtime solution is still quite simple and easy to compute.

 ## Additional Refinements